IAmGadget/Pythactyl/README.md

 I will be uploading documentation when the wrapper is completed.
 If you wish to know more syntax, you'll either have to source code dive or DM me: Gadget#6181.

 ## Need help?
-Join my discord for more support on this wrapper: https://discord.gg/gnpZRcYqcn
+Join my discord for more support on this wrapper: [Official discord support for Pythactyl](https://discord.gg/yAwYt4FD6E)